sergiollopis95/web_crawler/README.md

 # web_crawler
-Web crawler using Python, utilizing the `requests` and `BeautifulSoup` libraries for web scraping, SQLite for data storage, filtering functionality and usage data logging.
+Web crawler using Python, utilizing the `requests` and `BeautifulSoup` libraries for web scraping, SQLite for data storage, filtering functionality, and usage data logging.

+> **Note**: Ensure you have Python installed on your system before starting with this project.

 # Project Overview